MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/beginners/css.md

 <!-- ====================================================================== -->
 > [!NOTE]
 > Portions of this page are modifications based on work created and [shared by Google](https://developers.google.com/terms/site-policies) and used according to terms described in the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0).
-> The original page is found [here](https://developers.google.com/web/tools/chrome-devtools/beginners/css) and is authored by [Katherine Jackson](https://developers.google.com/web/resources/contributors#katherine-jackson) (Technical Writer Intern, Chrome DevTools).
+> The original page is found [here](https://developers.google.com/web/tools/chrome-devtools/beginners/css)<!-- redirects to https://developer.chrome.com/docs/devtools/css/ by Kayce Basques --> and is authored by [Katherine Jackson](https://developers.google.com/web/resources/contributors#katherine-jackson) (Technical Writer Intern, Chrome DevTools).

 [![Creative Commons License](https://i.creativecommons.org/l/by/4.0/88x31.png)](https://creativecommons.org/licenses/by/4.0)
 This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0).